 - Pets bring bacteria and allergens into the house and they often accumulate where they lounge and sleep.
 Start by vacuuming hair and debris off the bed.
 Then, wash your pet’s bedding in hot water with a mild detergent.
 Strive to wash their bedding weekly.
 If it is time for a new bed, here are some pointers on picking out a new one.

-If your pet’s bowls, bed or toys are past the point of cleaning and redeeming, we’d love to help you and your pet find new ones!
+are past the point of cleaning and redeeming, shop online or stop by your neighborhood Pet Pros – we’d love to help you and your pet find new ones!